Here’s Everything You Need To Know About Metabolism and Weight.

 Does spicy food speed up my metabolism and burn fat?

 Nope.
 Spicy food and other things like green tea that are touted as ‘fat burners’ can spike metabolic rate VERY briefly, but don’t significantly impact calorie usage or the thermic effect of food.
 No food or supplement has ever been shown to raise metabolism enough, for long enough, to help anyone lose weight.
 Sorry, there are no magic bullets.

 Does eating before bed cause weight gain?

 Also: never go to bed hungry, which can impact sleep quality.
-Have a small snack, and don’t stress about it.
+Have a small snack before bed if you want one, and don’t stress about it.